 This database integrates four bibliographiesthe Isis Current Bibliography of the History of Science, the Current Bibliography in the History of Technology, the Bibliografia Italiana di Storia della Scienza and the Wellcome Library for the History and Understanding of Medicine.
 The History of STM database includes citations for journal articles, conference proceedings, books, dissertations, serials, maps and other related materials.

-This collection documents the activist and professional activities of Donald S. Lucas, an important figure in the early homosexual civil rights movement; there also are a limited number of documents of a personal nature.
-The period covered ranges from 1941 to 1998.
-The vast majority of the collection, however, dates from 1953 to 1969.
+This collection documents the activist and professional activities of Donald S. Lucas.
+The vast majority of the collection dates from 1953 to 1969.
+The Lucas collection contains an abundance of material relating to the early homosexual civil rights movement (the homophile movement) and the San Francisco manifestation of President Lyndon Johnson's War on Poverty.
 The strength of the collection lies in the administrative and work files of the Mattachine Society, the Mattachine Review, Pan-Graphic Press, and the Central City Target Area of the San Francisco EOC.
+The collection includes: correspondence, meeting minutes, constitutions and by-laws, newsletters, manuscripts, financial documents, reports, statistics, legal decisions, surveys, counseling records, funding proposals, and subject files.

 This database offers a comprehensive source for developments and promising applications emerging from international genome research, including the massive Human Genome Project.